kramse/security-courses/README.md

 $pdf_mode = 1;

+This should make it easy to produce PDF files just by doing: hlk@kunoichi:pentest-I-foredrag$ latexmk
+  Latexmk: This is Latexmk, John Collins, 5 February 2015, version: 4.43a.
+  Latexmk: applying rule 'pdflatex'...

 I have decided to use ONLY UTF-8 too, so some files need to be converted - work in progress iconv −f ISO−8859−1 −t UTF−8